 Detailed study of the anatomy and histology of the human body in relation to its functional systems.
 Laboratory includes human cadaver prosections.
 Includes 3 lab hrs.
-Prerequisite: BIO103D, BIO109D, or BIO112D.
-A course in chemistry is recommended.
+Prerequisite: BIO102D, BIO109D, BIO112D, or declared Nursing major; one course in chemistry.
+A second course in chemistry is recommended.
 Not open to students who have taken BIO209.